dragon-dune/dragon-dune/docs/README.md

 3. Gold Markers (approximately 50 total)
 4. Deck of Standard Playing Cards
 5. One Six-Sided Die
+6. One Troll Marker
-6. One Dragon Marker (you can just use the die).
+7. One Dragon Marker (you can just use the die).
-7. One First Player Marker (you can use the joker).
+8. One First Player Marker (you can use the joker).

 * * *